washingtonyachtclub/documents/WYC_Policies.md

 Dates for a minimum of one Executive Council Meeting and one General Meeting, to occur during the upcoming quarter, shall be decided by the final Meeting of each quarter.

 # Code of Conduct
-All Members must follow the [WYC Code of Conduct](https://documents.washingtonyachtclub.org/WYC_Code_of_Conduct.pdf).
-Serious or repeated violations may result in suspension under these Policies, including indefinite suspension.
+All Members must follow the [WYC Code of Conduct](https://docs.google.com/document/d/11fGnYBFDAAlDfSLM64krB4q2f9Gp8AVAlnqWxMsi5Yw/edit?usp=sharing).
+Serious or repeated violations may result in suspension (as covered by [Membership Suspensions](#membership-suspensions)).